 Only people who are receiving supplemental phosphorus under medical supervision could exceed these maximum safe limits.

-Side effects of exceeding the daily upper dose of phosphorus
+Side effects of too much phosphorus

 Furthermore, phosphorus can interact with certain medications.